aws-samples/aws-cdk-in-electron/README.md

 `Create CDK App Pipeline stack` will look in the `apps` directory and will create a deployment pipeline using CodePipeline for each zipped CDK project it finds.
 The pipelines will be deployed in a CDK stack called `cdk-app-delivery-pipeline-stack` and it will deploy into whichever region you have chosen.

 Zipped CDK projects must contain a `buildspec.yml` at the archive root that instructs CodeBuild how to deploy each app.

+> Note that you can install CDK apps written in any language that can be deployed using CodeBuild.

-You can deploy CDK apps written in different languages by specifying different `runtime-versions` in the install phase, eg this is a sample `buildspec.yml` that will deploy a single-stack CDK project written in TypeScript:
+Deploy CDK apps written in different languages by specifying different `runtime-versions` in the install phase, eg this is a sample `buildspec.yml` that will deploy a single-stack CDK project written in TypeScript:

 ```
 # buildspec.yml